diegomacario/Super-Sunshine/README.md

 ## Summary

+The aim of this project is to enable its users to generate images programmatically.

-The idea behind this project is simple:
+The aim of this project is to enable its users to generate images by describing them in text files.

+This tool enables its users to generate images by describing them in text files.

+This idea is more clearly illustrated with the following diagram, which guided the development process:

 ## About

-This ray-tracer was written as a final project for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
+This tool was written as a final project for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
 It was built from scratch with a strong focus on making the C++ code clear and organized.
 In its current form, the project consists of:

 - A recursive ray-tracer.
 - A file-parser designed to read scene descriptions written with a simple scene description language.